spyking-circus/spyking-circus/docs_sphinx/code/parameters.rst

 .. warning::

     Currently, nodes with several GPUs are not properly handled.
-Be in touch if interested by the functionnality
+Be in touch if interested by the functionality

 * ``-H`` or ``--hostfile``